cpvrlab/SLProject_doc/Introduction.md

 <br><br>
 \section diagram Class Diagram
 <p>
-The following class diagram gives you an overview of the major classes with its important variables and methods:
+The following class diagram gives you an overview of the major classes with its important attributes and methods:
 <ul>
-    <li>The <b>grey boxes</b> on top contain the application code that depend on the OS and do the GUI, the scene assembly and the video processing.</li>
+    <li>The <b>gray boxes</b> on top contain the application code that depend on the OS and do the GUI, the scene assembly and the video processing.</li>
-    <li>The <b>light blue classes</b> are the central classes with the top-level instances of SLApplication and SLInputManager.
+    <li>The <b>light blue classes</b> are the central classes with the top-level instances of SLAssetManager and SLInputManager.
 The core classes for the scene are SLScene and SLSceneView.</li>
    <li>The <b>dark blue classes</b> are the alternative renderers for ray tracing and path tracing.</li>
     <li>The <b>yellow classes</b> define the materials that are responsible for the visual appearances of the mesh objects.</li>
     <li>The <b>green classes</b> build the scene graph that defines the spacial structure of the visible objects.</li>